 SEPA Executive Director Julia Hamm told utility decision-makers that the new lower panel prices suggest that but all utilities should also take another look at solar electric power; not just the top ten in the country.

 “If a utility’s pricing perceptions are even 12 months old, they are out of date,” she says.
+Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution!

 The rankings included only utility-scale or aggregated distributed solar projects that were actually built or began construction in 2009, and several utilities that were directly involved in owning new solar projects.
 Installations on the utility side of the meter increased 267 percent from around 18 MW in 2008 to 65 MW in 2009 and made up 19 percent of the survey’s total, up from 9 percent the previous year.